Primary biliary cholangitis (PBC), previously known as primary biliary cirrhosis.

 A nonsuppurative inflammatory destructive process of medium sized intrahepatic bile ducts.

-Pruritus, and fatigue or common symptoms.
+Pruritus, and fatigue are common debilitating symptoms.

 Involves the small pulmonary arteries which have vascular proliferation and remodeling.